TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml605/README.txt

 prohibitive Xilinx license, so they must be re-generated with coregen before simulation and synthesis can be done.

-To generate the MIG and PCI Express and to install the Xilinx unisim simulation library, do as follows:
+To generate the MIG and PCI Express and to install the Xilinx unisim verilog simulation library, do as follows:

-  make install-secureip_ver
   make mig39
   make pcie (do if PCI Express is enabled) make sim